 New Li-Ion Systems:

-The cable connection has remained consistent through the years (three prong cable) so your light will be able to plug into any of the batteries.
+The cable connection has remained consistent through the years (barrel connector) so your light will be able to plug into any of the batteries.

 Here is a quick overview of the battery compatibility with our older and current lights: